 Solid wood logs.

-Solid wood is the term used to describe wood-based materials that have been extracted from the truck and further processed without mechanically altering the structure of the wood.
+Solid wood is the term used to describe wood-based materials that have been extracted from the trunk and further processed without mechanically altering the structure of the wood.
 The quality concept “solid wood” is strictly standardised, especially in the field of wooden furniture making.
 Only furniture with all parts (except rear panels and drawer bottoms) made of solid wood may be called solid wood furniture.
 If veneer (thin sheets of wood on a carrier material) is used for a piece of furniture, this must be indicated to the customer. (www.felder-group.com/en-ca/materials/solid-wood)